-Throughout church history there has been a blurring of lines between three essential aspects of salvation, which results in confusion concerning how we actually become holy in our daily experience of the Christian life.
+Throughout church history there has been a blurring of lines between three essential aspects or phases of salvation, which results in confusion concerning how we actually become holy in our daily experience of the Christian life.
 Below is a simple chart that I use to teach our congregation, which I also use in my counseling classes.
 Perhaps you will find it helpful too.

 |ASPECT||TIME||REFERS TO||MEANING||MY RESPONSIBILITY|

 |Justification||Past||My position in Christ||I am saved from the penalty of sin — Rom 5:1-9, 17; 8:1, 29-30; 1 Cor 6:11.||To receive the gift of God’s grace by empty-handed faith, having been regenerated by the Holy Spirit alone (Jn 3; Rom 5:1).|

 |Sanctification||Present||My condition of becoming like Christ||I am being saved from the power of sin — Rom 6; Titus 2:11-14.||To daily die to sin and live to righteousness, applying all diligence in my faith by disciplining three areas of my life: thoughts of my mind, lusts of my heart, and habits of my life (1 Pet 1:13-16; 2:1-3).|

 |Glorification||Future||My expectation to be like Christ||I will be saved from the presence of sin — Phil 1:6; 1 Thess 5:23; 1 Jn 3:1-3; Rev 21:4; 22:14-15||To persevere in hope and holiness (James 1:12; 1 Jn 2:28).|

 Keeping Our Definitions Clear